How to Master Portuguese Verb Conjugation in 4 Simple Steps

 Start with a few of the core essentials, then work your way toward mastering any other irregular verbs that might be of interest.

-We’ll get you started with four irregular verbs, conjugated in the present (again, put them through a verb conjugator to identify other tenses):
+We’ll get you started with four irregular verbs, conjugated in the present (and you can use one of the verb conjugators linked below to identify other tenses):

 Ser (to be)